tibfox/3speakchecks/README.md

 # CheckBanned API

-A simple REST API that checks if users are allowed to make posts based on their permissions stored in a MongoDB database.
+A simple REST API that checks user permissions and retrieves Hive usernames from a MongoDB database.

 ## Features

-- Simple GET endpoint to check user permissions
+- Check user permissions for posting
+- Retrieve Hive usernames from user IDs
 - Connects to MongoDB to verify user status
 - Environment-based configuration
 - CORS enabled for cross-origin requests